snijderlab/stitch/articles/BatchFiles.md

 The path of reports can be generated dynamically, very useful if a batch files codes for many runs.

-For now the code does not generate any missing folders (but crashes instead) so if any dynamically generated folder names are used these should be made up front. (**TODO**)
+For now the code does not generate any missing folders (but crashes instead) so if any dynamically generated folder names are used these should be made up front. (**TODO** create these folders automatically)

 Key | Explanation
 --- | ---